-Heath Ridenour joined Lobo Football in January of 2022, and he serves as the quarterbacks coach.
+Heath Ridenour joined Lobo Football in January of 2022, and he serves as the running backs coach after starting his Lobo coaching career coaching quarterbacks in 2022.
 He came to UNM from the New Mexico high school ranks were he served as the head coach of the Cleveland Storm, winning three state titles including the 2019 and 2021.
 He also spent the back half of the 2022 as the interim offensive coordinator.

 Ridenour got the most out of UNM’s quarterback room as the Lobos threw for 1,259 yards and completed 53.7 percent of its passes.
 Miles Kendrick flourished in his six games back from a career-threatening injury, completing a team-leading 58.7 percent of his passes.